rdwrome/343fa25/07p5.live/README.md

 ## assignment
 - working with 1 or 2 others, create a 2 min live 'cocoded' p5.live performance
 - chose sound to play while you're doing it
-- Documentation file due at 11am
+- documentation file due at 11am